bmuscotty/spdy-client/README.md

  Status
  =======

-This code is completely inmature and is expected to be modified every days.
+This code is experimental and is expected to be modified often.

  Usage
  ======